catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] add some free space statistics
 [ ] open folder in the root of the input text box
-[ ] audio slave bring back alive error when moving something [ ] euology 10.3 1.02 is not detected as dupli
+[ ] audio slave bring back alive error when moving something [ ] euology 10.3 1.02 is not detected as duplix
-[ ] comparison should not take in account info inbetween [] [ ] clean pack audio ...copy path folder instad of full path [ ] when autom deciding something is not a duplicate dont continue maybe [ ] MAke Sure CHANGIN D THE AUDIO/PREVIEW DOES NOT deletes the old info useful for Duplciation comparison [ ] L:\Temp\Arctic-Monkeys_Perhaps-Vampires-Is-A-Bit-Strong-But_v2_p.psarc path too long [ ] fix official set alternate 4392
+[ ] clean pack audio ...copy path folder instad of full path [ ] when autom deciding something is not a duplicate dont continue maybe [ ] L:\Temp\Arctic-Monkeys_Perhaps-Vampires-Is-A-Bit-Strong-But_v2_p.psarc path too long [ ] fix official set alternate 4392
-[ ] when copying maybe consider updating any existing packed &copy link restore old dd/xmls button in main db duplicate dlcname? add year to standardization (...maybe not so important) [ ] clean pack_audit trail duplicates
+[ ] when copying maybe consider updating any existing packed &copy link [ ] restore old dd/xmls button in main db
-[ ] Add option not to import CDLC packed by Catara/DLCMANAGER

-## WiP:
-(this release)
-[ ] File Name should be standardised..
+[ ] duplicate dlcname?
+[ ] add year to standardization (...maybe not so important) [ ] clean pack_audit trail duplicates
-[ ] Viva la Vida or Death and All His Friends did not get into standardization with all its different spellings [ ] add 46&2 lyrics from old one
+[ ] Add option not to import CDLC packed by Catara/DLCMANAGER [ ] Viva la Vida or Death and All His Friends did not get into standardization with all its different spellings [ ] add 46&2 lyrics from old one
 [ ] add starting times as tooltip on instruments
-[ ] add warning if lyrics added not to forget to select add new arangement [ ] change profile saves old setting on new profile
+[ ] change profile saves old setting on new profile
 [ ] fix color instr that doesnt change
 [ ] if 89 selected the show right no in stats
 [ ] kids orig was not replaced
-[ ] korn for you arrangement inser break
+[ ] korn for you arrangement insert break
 [ ] mass dont copy single do
 [ ] pack as a group (incl. ps3)
 [ ] ps3 decompression fail cause json manifest missing